jesse-ai/docs/docs/roadmap.md

 Here you can find both the features that has been added to Jesse along the way, and those I'm planning to implement in coming months.

 ## March
 - Significantly boost the performance of "back-test" + "Indicators calculations".
 - Implement a new strategy using EMA and RSI indicators.
 - Implement a helper to manage risk when setting the position-size per trade.
-- TODO: Add support for database as storage.
+- Add support for database as storage.
-- TODO: Implement "candle fetcher" mode
+- Implement "import" mode for fetching historical candles from exchanges.
+- Add strategy expectancy calculations into statistics.
+- TODO: Write more documentation.

 ## February
 - Make Jesse's source code public at [github.com/jesse-ai/jesse](https://github.com/jesse-ai/jesse).